industrial-optimization-group/DESDEO/docs/howtoguides/installing.md

     This will download the latest version fo Python 3.12 (if not already available) and then create a virtual environment in the current directory under a new folder `.venv`.

-    If using the default virtual environment name `.venv`, you can activate the environment with the command
+    If using the default virtual environment name `.venv`, `uv` will automatically use the virtual environment in subsequent invocations.
+Otherwise, the environment needs to be activated locally.

-    ```bash
-    uv venv
-    ```

-    Otherwise, it needs to be activated manually.

 !!!
 Note